 - TCI PREA Training and Education Policy and Procedure

 - PREA Audit: Pre-Audit Questionnaire / Community Confinement Facilities

 - PREA Accountability Statement

 - TCI PREA Training Power Points

 - PREA Orientation Training 1/26/2017

 - PREA Orientation Training 4/20/2018

 - TCI Staff PREA Training 5/9/2017

 - TCI Staff PREA Training 6/13/2017

 - TCI Staff PREA Training 7/11/2017

 - TCI Staff PREA Training 7/20/2017

 - PREA Training Orientation 8/21/2017

 - TCI Staff PREA Training 1/3/2018

 - Interviews:

 - Agency PREA Coordinator

-- Facility PREA Coordinator
+- o Facility PREA Coordinator

-- o Random Officers
+- Random Officers

 - o Staff

-The Facility has trained staff that has contact with Residents on the ten (10) requirements stated in this standard.
+- (A) The Facility has trained staff that has contact with residents on the ten (10) requirements stated in this standard.
 According to staff interviews, sexual abuse and sexual harassment training is provided in pre-service orientation training, in-service and other additional training and include all requirements.

-Training is tailored to the gender of the Residents at the employee's facility.
+- (B) Training is tailored to the gender of the Residents at the employee's facility.
 Review of documentation revealed that staff receive additional training if the staff is reassigned from a facility that houses only male Residents to a facility that houses only female Residents, or vice versa.
 The staff will receive this training through additional pre-service training.
 This facility housed only male Residents.

-The facility documents, through employee signature verification, staff understanding of the training they have received.
+- (C) Review and staff interviews indicated that employees has completed the training and received refresher training every two years to ensure that all employees know the agency and/or facility current sexual abuse and sexual harassment policies and procedures. - (D) The facility documents, through employee signature verification, staff understanding of the training they have received.
 The TCI documents staff training using the Training roster, which requires the staff and instructor signature, date and job title.